ethereum-optimism/design-docs/protocol/op-supervisor-integration.md

 - Track `cross-unsafe` as new safety-level in the `EngineController`, similar to pseudo-levels like `backup-unsafe-reorg`, and `pending-safe`.
 - Modify the `engine` payload-processing step to not immediately mark a derived-from-L1 block as `safe`, but rather emit an event that indicates the `unsafe` block was derived and ready to promote.
 Don’t emit the pending-safe update immediately either.
 - Add new Interop event-deriver.
-    - Monitor for what used to be the promote unsafe→safe event.
-If pre-interop fork, immediately promote it, no checks.
-If post-interop fork, check the op-supervisor, with the `TryCrossSafe` RPC.
-        - If the supervisor RPC call itself fails, we can return an error, and with some backoff, retry (by requesting the latest promotion-ready block from the engine)
-        - If the supervisor indicates a `crossSafe` block, then verify the block, and promote it.
-        - TODO: more response handling, depending on API design.
+    - Monitor the derive tasks of the super-visor with `NextDeriveTask(...)`
+      - Perform the tasks, report results with `OnDerived(...)`
+    - Poll `CrossSafe(...)` for cross-safe changes.
     - Replace finalizer deriver, to simply take the L1 finality signal, forward it to the supervisor, and get back a signal what to finalize on the L2 accordingly.
       If the L1 finalization signal is too new, that’s ok, eventually we’ll have recent data, or we can pass an older L1 block as input to the supervisor, to get an older L2 block to finalize.

+TODO:
+- We could add a mode to `op-node` where it ignores the derivation tasks, and just takes `CrossSafe` to find a recent sync-target, and then trigger engine-sync with that.
+- We could expose a public `CrossSafe` endpoint, without the `NextDeriveTask`, `OnDerived`, for low-resource users / replicas to have something trusted to maintain a safety view with.

 ### op-geth safety